natgo/wt-wiki-scraper/wikitext-transpiled/ground/Marder%201A3.md

 '''Cons:'''

 * Mediocre survivability
-* Poor gun depression of the ATGM Launcher limits close-range effectiveness when firing from behind hills
+* Poor gun depression of the ATGM Launcher limits close-range effectiveness when the tank is on a high incline, and sometimes the missile will hit the ground regardless.
-* The 20 mm gun penetration performance makes it unlikely to common ground units faced except the thinnest armoured ones
 * Large profile
 * Only carries 4 ATGMs